kescardoso/datasetbucket/README.md

 2. `pip3 install dnspython`

+## Connect to Kaggle

+Kaggle API allows the developer to download datasets directly from the terminal/command-line

+1. Create a kaggle account at https://kaggle.com

+2. `pip install kaggle`

+3. Go to 'Account' tab in your kaggle profile a scroll to 'API' section.
+Click 'Creat new API Token' and add the kaggle.json file that will download to your project structure.

+For more complete instructions on how to use the Kaggle API, go to https://www.kaggle.com/docs/api#getting-started-installation-&-authentication

+## Libraires you might need to install

+`pip install os`
+`pip install time`
+`pip install sys`
+`pip install json`
+`pip install csv`
+`pip install reportlab`
+`pip install numpy`
+`pip install statistics`
+`pip install sklearn.linear_model`

 ## Technologies used

 - Python - an interpreted, high-level and general-purpose programming language, great for data base structured projects